Yakunin-Design/BrickUI/input/README.md

 # BrickUI input
-This is the input modules for brick-uikit!
+This is the input module for brick-uikit!

 # Important
-Currently this ui kit library is under development, bugs are expected, lots cat change, be ware :)
+Currently this ui kit library is under development, bugs are expected, lots can change, beware :)

-# Components
+# Components:
-These components are currently supported:
 Input, PasswordInput, TextArea, Button, Select, Checkbox